The money of a watershed district consists of the funds established in this section.

 (3) special assessments, storm water charges, loan repayments, and ad valorem tax levies levied or to be levied to supply funds for the construction or implementation of the projects of the watershed district, including reservoirs, ditches, dikes, canals, channels, storm water facilities, sewage treatment facilities, wells, and other works, and the expenses incident to and connected with the construction or implementation.

-(b) Construction or implementation loans from the Pollution Control Agency under sections 103F.701 to 103F.755, or from an agency of the federal government may be repaid from the proceeds of watershed district bonds or notes or from the collections of storm water charges, loan repayments, ad valorem tax levies, or special assessments on properties benefited by the project.
+(b) Construction or implementation loans or grants from the state or from an agency of the federal government may be repaid from the proceeds of watershed district bonds or notes or from the collections of storm water charges, loan repayments, ad valorem tax levies, or special assessments on properties benefited by the project.

 A preliminary fund consists of funds authorized to be provided.
 The preliminary fund is to be used for preliminary work on proposed works of the watershed district.